The Sims 2: Comparison to The Sims

 Graphically, The Sims 2 is more detailed than The Sims and lets players view its world in full 3D.
 This is a change from earlier Sim games, such as SimCity 2000, which used dimetric projection and fixed resolutions, as the camera was in The Sims.
 In The Sims, Sims are 3D meshes, but The Sims 2 introduces far more detail in mesh quality, texture quality, and animation capability.
 A Sim's facial features are customizable and unique, and Sims can smile, frown, and blink.
 The player can adjust a Sim's features in the in-game Create-a-Sim tool; for example, noses can be made to be very large or very small.
+Texturing is achieved through use of raster images, although it appears more lifelike.
+The GameSpot review wrote of how The Sims 2 is "powered by an all-new 3D graphics engine so it looks much better than the original game did."

-Texturing is achieved through use of raster images, though it appears more lifelike.The Sims 2 characters pass through seven life stages — babies, toddlers, children, teenagers, young adults (only with University), adults, and elders — with eventual death of old age, while babies in The Sims only become children before ceasing to age further.
-The aspiration system (described above) is also new to The Sims 2.
+The Sims 2 characters pass through seven life stages — babies, toddlers, children, teenagers, young adults (only with University), adults, and elders — with eventual death of old age, while babies in The Sims only become children before ceasing to age further.
+The aspiration system is also new to The Sims 2.
 Sims can become pregnant and produce babies that take on genetic characteristics of their parents, such as eye color, hair color, facial structure, and personality traits as opposed to The Sims, in which the baby would take on random appearance and personality.
 Genetics play a major role in the game, and as such, dominant and recessive genes play a larger role than they did in the original game.
 A player can also aspire to have a Sim abducted by aliens.
 Males then have the chance to become impregnated and produce after three Sim days a half-alien child.
 Some of the other additions to gameplay are career rewards, a week cycle, the cleaning skill (which was a hidden skill in The Sims), a variety of meals (depending on time of day), exercise clothing, body shape affected by diet and exercise, and houses built on foundations.
 Cutscenes were another new feature in The Sims 2.
-There are cutscenes featuring first kiss, woohoo, child birth, alien abductions, also going to college and graduating in The Sims 2: University.
+There are cutscenes featuring first kiss, woohoo, child birth, going to college and graduating in The Sims 2: University, and alien abductions.